awsdocs/aws-cloud9-user-guide/doc_source/using-service-linked-roles.md

 # Using Service\-Linked Roles for AWS Cloud9<a name="using-service-linked-roles"></a>

 AWS Cloud9 uses AWS Identity and Access Management \(IAM\) [service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html)\.
-A service\-linked role is a unique type of IAM role that is linked directly to AWS Cloud9\.
+A service\-linked role is a unique type of IAM role that's linked directly to AWS Cloud9\.
 Service\-linked roles are predefined by AWS Cloud9 and include all the permissions that the service requires to call other AWS services on your behalf\.

-A service\-linked role makes setting up AWS Cloud9 easier because you don’t have to manually add the necessary permissions\.
+A service\-linked role makes setting up AWS Cloud9 easier because you don’t have to add the necessary permissions\.
 AWS Cloud9 defines the permissions of its service\-linked roles, and only AWS Cloud9 can assume its roles\.
 The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.

 You can delete the roles only after first deleting their related resources\.
 This protects your AWS Cloud9 resources because you can't inadvertently remove permission to access the resources\.